Montana was the 41st state to join the union and was named after the Spanish word “montaña” which translates to “mountain”.

 January is the coldest month of the year where frigid temperatures are common.
 The coldest temperature ever recorded in the Treasure State was -70°F at Rogers Pass on January 20, 1954.
 This also set a record for the coldest temperature in the contiguous United States!

 Winter storms are no joke in Montana!
-It’s important to have enough food and water provisions stored in your home and car, as well as supplies to keep you and your loved ones warm.
+Be sure to plan ahead and stockpile the necessary supplies in the event of an emergency.
+Keep enough food and water provisions stored in your home and car, as well as supplies to keep you and your loved ones warm.

 Consider long-term and rolling power outages that may come as a result of severe storms and periods of high demand.
 In this guide, you can learn which crucial winter supplies we recommend you keep handy.